tdiec00/Brew-Master-Index/README.md

 * Add more information including abv, brewer tips, mash temp, and fermentation temp.
 * Style new elements of page (favorites list, additional info, and favorites button)
 * Add in functionality for tablet screen size.
+* Favorites list has clickable links that will bring up favorite beers information
+* Search section to search by ABV%

 ## Project Schedule